 Whether amateur or professional, all the best singers are masters of the art of listening: tuning the voice requires that they focus their attention simultaneously “Using Your Voice To Enhance Your Listening Skills”

-I am teaching a breathing-focussed workshop this week – as a voice teacher I do that a lot – and this information is always an “Breathe Through Your Nose For Better Health”
+I regularly teach breathing-focussed workshops and classes – both as a Feldenkrais teacher and as a voice teacher – and this information is always an important aspect “Breathe Through Your Nose For Better Health”

 Birdsong Mewlana Jalaluddin Rumi, 1207-1273 Birdsong brings reliefto my longingI’m just as ecstatic as they are,but with nothing to say!Please universal soul, practicesome song, or “HumanSong: Liberate Your Authentic Voice”